-Moreover, if ONS-5010 is associated with undesirable side effects in clinical trials or have characteristics that are unexpected, we may elect to abandon or limit its development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective, which may limit the commercial expectations for ONS-5010, if approved.
+Moreover, if ONS-5010 or any future product candidate. is associated with undesirable side effects in clinical trials or have characteristics that are unexpected, we may elect to abandon or limit its development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective, which may limit the commercial expectations, if approved.
 We may also be required to modify our study plans based on findings in our clinical trials.
 Many biologics that initially showed promise in early stage testing have later been found to cause side effects that prevented further development.
 In addition, regulatory authorities may draw different conclusions or require additional testing to confirm these determinations.

-It is possible that as we test ONS-5010 in larger, longer and more extensive clinical trials including for additional indications, or as the use of ONS-5010 become more widespread if it receives regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by patients.
+It is possible that as we test a product candidate in larger, longer and more extensive clinical trials including for additional indications, or as the use of ONS-5010 or any future product candidate becomes more widespread following regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by patients.
 If such side effects become known later in development or upon approval, if any, such findings may harm our business, financial condition and prospects significantly.

-In addition, if ONS-5010 receives marketing approval, and we or others later identify undesirable side effects caused by ONS-5010, a number of potentially significant negative consequences could result, including:
+In addition, if ONS-5010 or any future product candidate. receives marketing approval, and we or others later identify undesirable side effects, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw approval of ONS-5010; - we may be required to recall a product or change the way ONS-5010 is administered to patients;

-- regulatory authorities may require additional warnings on the label, such as a "black box" warning or a contraindication, or issue safety alerts, Dear Healthcare Provider letters, press releases or other communications containing warnings or other safety information about the product; - we may be required to implement a REMS, or create a medication guide outlining the risks of such side effects for distribution to patients; - additional restrictions may be imposed on the marketing or promotion of the particular product or the manufacturing processes for the product or any component thereof; - · we could be sued and held liable for harm caused to patients; - · ONS-5010 could become less competitive; and - · our reputation may suffer.
+- · regulatory authorities may withdraw approval of such product; - we may be required to recall a product or change the way such product is administered to patients; - regulatory authorities may require additional warnings on the label, such as a "black box" warning or a contraindication, or issue safety alerts, Dear Healthcare Provider letters, press releases or other communications containing warnings or other safety information about the product; - we may be required to implement a REMS, or create a medication guide outlining the risks of such side effects for distribution to patients; - additional restrictions may be imposed on the marketing or promotion of the particular product or the manufacturing processes for the product or any component thereof; - we could be sued and held liable for harm caused to patients; - such product could become less competitive; and - our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of ONS-5010, if approved, and could significantly harm our business, results of operations and prospects.
+Any of these events could prevent us from achieving or maintaining market acceptance of ONS-5010 or any future product candidate, if approved, and could significantly harm our business, results of operations and prospects.